Protect your family from RADON - test your home today!

 Ypsilanti Township also sells the charcoal test kits for $10 at the Civic Center, inside the Township Supervisor's Office, located at 7200 S. Huron River Drive, Ypsilanti, MI 48197.
 Please call (734) 481-0617 for questions.

 To order short-term radon kits online, visit http://mi.radon.com.
+These are the same type of kits distributed at our office.

 Long-term Radon Testing